- Sell-in: When a retailer purchases product from a manufacturer or distributor

 - Product and brand need to be marketed and pushed, it’s not going to sell itself in retail

 Have you ran into the challenge of relying too heavily on distributors or manufacturer’s rep to market your product?
 How do you currently marketing your products with retail distribution channels?
 What’s been effective for your brand and what hasn’t?

-If you need assistance with getting into retail, but importantly, staying in retail, contact Benjamin Ertl at Retailbound.
-Email him at firstname.lastname@example.org for more information.
+If you need assistance with getting into retail, but importantly, staying in retail, contact Yohan Jacob at email@example.com.